AureusStratus/ExoGenesis/README.md

 # Exogenesis
-A mod that adds a lot more content to the game
+A mod that adds a lot more content to the game.
-<br>I just hope you guys Enjoy my mod
+<br>I just hope you guys enjoy my mod.

-## The mod add:
+## The mod adds:
 `Items`: 9
 <br>`Blocks`: 51
 <br>`Turrets`: 20